Frijol/climate-change/notes/energy/solar.md

 ![USSMI 2016 Year in Review](http://www.utilitydive.com/user_media/diveimage/UD-USSMI-2016-2-03-10-2017.jpg)

 * Electric demand of the U.S. could be met by covering 9% of Nevada with PV according to DoE report [Lovins, 72][Lovins]
+* Distributed PV generation was 4 GW worldwide in 2003, 128 GW in 2013 [EPRI, 11][EPRI]
 * Solar has installed capacity of 137GWs worldwide as of 2015.
 The majority is in developed economies.
 [IFC, 3][IFC]
 * Solar is expected to increase by a factor of 10 from 2015-2040: 25 up to 246 GW (with CPP) or 202 GW (without CPP) [EIA, 114][EIA]
 * Because wind requires HVDC to to continue growing, solar capacity is expected to surpass wind capacity by 2032 [EIA, 114][EIA]